Talking to Your Family and Friends About Cybersecurity

 - Disposing of old devices – Make sure they don't throw away or recycle old devices without properly removing all personal data and using a secure recycling program.
 See the Federal Trade Commission's guidelines on mobile device disposal here.
 Have them contact their service provider to see if any other steps need to be taken to protect their personal data.

 Online Safety Tips for Children and Teens

 Each year, ACA Aponix participates in the U.S. Department of Homeland Security's Stop.Think.Connect Campaign to further educate our clients and friends on measures they can take to protect their information, family, and business from cyber threats.
-For our 2018 theme, Online Safety for Children, our team developed a series of resources to educate parents and caregivers about the cyber safety best practices they can use at home, school, and wherever children can get online.
-For more information, including links to download our guide and flyer, see our 2018 Cyber Awareness Month blog post.
+Our team developed a series of resources to educate parents and caregivers about the cyber safety best practices they can use at home, school, and wherever children can get online.
+Get our guide here.

 For More Information

 For more cyber safety tips and resources you can apply at home and at work, see our Cyber Awareness Resources page.
-If you have any questions, please contact your ACA Aponix consultant or email us at firstname.lastname@example.org.
+If you have any questions, please contact your ACA Aponix consultant.